yesmey/Iterator/README.md

 ## Introduction
-A little experiment of implementing a C++-style iterator in C#.
+A little experiment of implementing a pointer arithmetics for managed pointers in C#.
-It makes use of C# 11 preview that allows reference members in ref structs.
+It requires C# 11 preview which allows reference members in ref structs.

 **This type is only intended for low-level use.
 Incorrect usage might corrupt memory or destabilize the .NET runtime**